 - To address a legitimate business need.

-Finally, the College cannot guarantee the security of those eResources against unauthorized access or
+Finally, the College cannot guarantee the security of those e-resources against unauthorized access or disclosure.

-- With the approval of the Chief Information Officer or the Director of Systems and Networking, temporarily shut off the College's Internet connection, servers, or services, without prior notice, in order to protect College systems, data, and users or to protect other important interests of the College;
+- With the approval of the Chief Information Officer or the Chief Information Security Officer, temporarily shut off the College's Internet connection, servers, or services, without prior notice, in order to protect College systems, data, and users or to protect other important interests of the College;